COMPETITION TEAM ETIQUETTE

 Adult MMA Fight Team

-(Our MMA Fight Team trains Tuesday and Thursday evenings from 8:30-9:30pm.
-This class is by invitation only.
+(This class is by invitation only.
 If you are interested please contact Coach Luke for more information.)

 It is important to recognize that all though BJJ & MMA competition are about 1 man or women vs the other, you are still representing more than yourself.
 You are representing Martial Arts as a whole, your team, your Academy and the vision or values of that Academy.
 We expect that our competitors and any parents of those competitors practice competing & coaching with this understanding.